-The proper management of materials and waste from our facilities is important to the communities where we operate and is the focus of our environmental permits and other regulatory requirements.
+The proper management of materials and waste from our facilities is important for the communities where we operate and is the focus of our environmental permits and other regulatory requirements.

-Waste minimization begins with the design of our manufacturing processes.
-Through our Green and Sustainable Science program, we design new processes that use fewer and safer chemicals; consume less energy, less water and other resources; and generate less waste.
+Waste minimization begins with the upfront evaluation of our product designs and manufacturing processes.
+Through our Green and Sustainable Science program, we design processes that use safer chemicals, consume less energy, use less water and other resources, and generate less waste.
 Our process-development biologists, chemists and engineers have the expertise to create more sustainable ways to make our products.

-Additional information on our Waste Prevention & Management, Solvent Use and Chemical Management programs, as well as our performance in these areas, can be found in the tabs above.
+Additional information on our Waste Prevention and Management, Solvent Use, and Chemical Management programs, as well as our performance in these areas, can be found below.

 The amount of waste we generate reflects the efficiency of our manufacturing processes.
 Our facilities track and report the amount of operational waste they generate and how it is managed.

 We continuously strive to reduce the amount of operational waste we generate and to maximize the use of environmentally beneficial disposal methods like recycling, composting and waste-to-energy.